toolworks-dev/trusty-notes/PRIVACY.md

 We do not share your data with third parties.
 Your encrypted notes are only:
 - Stored locally on your devices
 - Transmitted to our servers for sync purposes (if enabled)
-- Accessible only with your seed phrase
+- Accessible only with your sync code

 ## Browser Extension
 The TrustyNotes browser extension: